EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 (Or, you may have a server, but its already being used for other non-docker things.)
 In that case, the recommendation is to run Docker inside of a VM and connect to it just like you would a remote Docker server.
-This exact recipe is used for the MacOS and Windows Docker Desktop versions, so if you're using Docker Desktop on a non-Linux computer, you can quit reading this, you're already running Docker in a VM.
+This exact recipe is used for Docker Desktop, so if you're using Docker Desktop, you can quit reading this, you're already running Docker in a VM.

 This guide is for Linux workstation/server users only!
 This will show you how to automatically install a new KVM virtual machine with the